My remembrance of Don Vorderman was published in shorter form in The Automobile, December 2019.

 “History with its flickering lamp stumbles along the trail of the past, trying to reconstruct its scenes, to revive its echoes, and kindle with pale gleams the passion of former days.” —Winston S. Churchill, 12 November 1940

-My dear friend Don Vorderman wrote that about the English motoring writer Dennis May, but he was also describing himself.
+My dear friend Don wrote that about the English motoring writer Dennis May, but he was also describing himself.
 He didn’t write spontaneously, but when he did, his words sang.
-Vorderman’s years of prominence—editor, Automobile Quarterly, 1968-74; auto editor, Town & Country, 1980s—were brief and under-appreciated.
+Vorderman’s years of prominence—Editor, Automobile Quarterly, 1968-74; Auto Editor, Town & Country, 1980s—were brief and under-appreciated.
 His work was as far from the falls-easily-to-hand school of motor writing as one could imagine.
 His depth of knowledge made great cars come alive.
-We saw ourselves crouched low over their steering wheels, like Don’s fictional hero Simon Templar, “the seat pressing forcefully into his back under the urge of the Hirondel’s terrific power….”
+We saw ourselves crouched low over their steering wheels, like Don’s hero Simon Templar, “the seat pressing forcefully into his back under the urge of the Hirondel’s terrific power….”

 Vorderman and Charteris

 Yes, the “Hirondel”!
-Only Don, who as a boy read “Saint” novels with a flashlight under his blankets, could have conjured up Simon Templar’s great silver sports car from the books of Leslie Charteris.
+Only Don, who as a boy read “Saint” novels with a flashlight under his blankets, could have conjured up Simon Templar’s great silver beast from the books of Leslie Charteris.
 Wisely, Charteris never described the Hirondel in detail.
 He left it to our imaginations.
-Each of us conjured up in our mind’s eyes the ultimate motorcar.
+Each of us visualized in our mind’s eyes the ultimate sports car.